kul-group/MAZE-sim/docs/source/design_pattern.rst

 *********************************************************
 Terminology
 *********************************************************
 The following documentation frequently references ase's Atoms object, ase's Atom object and the atoms in ase's Atoms objects.
-This can get confusing, so for clarity following definitions are given here:
+This can get confusing, so for clarity the following definitions are provided:

 * ase: short for the atomic simulation environment, which is the package the ZeoSE package is based off of.
 * ase.Atoms class: Refers to the class definition of ``Atoms`` in the ``ase`` package.